 However, if your camera body has a crop sensor, you need a shorter focal length to achieve the same result.
 For example, a 35mm lens on a crop sensor camera is equivalent to a 50mm lens on a full frame camera.

 A prime lens has only one focal length, while a non-prime lens has a range of focal lengths.
-When I was shopping for lenses, I only looked into prime lenses because of higher quality images.
+Personally, I only looked into prime lenses when I was shopping for my fashion blog because of higher quality images.
+However, if you are a travel blogger and want a flexible lens for both landscapes and portraits, then a non-prime lens is a good option because it lets you zoom in and out.

 To achieve a nice blurry background in all your fashion blog’s photos, you need a small f-stop.
-When shopping for a lens, look for a f-stop that’s lower than f 2.0.
+I recommend you to look for a f-stop that’s lower than f 2.0.

-I personally own a Sony 35mm f1.4 because it gives me enough background and a nice blur, and it is suitable for both detailed photos and lifestyle photos.
-If you are only getting one lens, get this one.
+I bought a Sony 35mm f1.4 prime lens because the small f-stop gives a nice bokeh, while the 35 mm is suitable for both landscapes and portraits.
+If you are only getting one prime lens, I highly recommend getting this lens.

 When I shot this picture, the photographer stood 3 feet away from me to achieve this full body image.
 However, if you are shooting with a 50mm lens, you will have to stand 5 feet away to get the same photo.

 This lens has a f-stop of 1.4 and gives me a nice blurry background.
-However, as you go up the focal length, the same f-stop will give you a better blur or bokeh.
+However, as the focal length increases, the same f-stop will give you an even blurrier background.
 Don’t know what I meant?
 Let’s see another example:

 I shot this picture with a 85mm f1.4 lens.
 Notice the difference?
 The blurry background with this lens appeared to be much smoother and buttery compared to the 35mm f1.4 lens.
 However, standing at 3 ft. away from me, the photography was only able to get my upper body.